Subarashii-no-Fansub/jekyll-now/_posts/2020-04-19-OCR-Hardsub-Videos.md

 These is two modes:
  - Luma mode: the most common, or when occuring OCR on subtitle in outline black and inline white (**ModeS='L'**)
  - RGB mode: useful when OCR older hard and fan subs video (eg when text is in blue) (3 sets of values are mandatory, **ModeS='R'**, **ModeS='B'**, **ModeS='G'**)

 When doing Luma mode, only two values of **Seuil** are mandatory: the min and max value (used for **SeuilI** and **SeuilO** in `YoloCR.vpy` script).<br>
-When doing RGB mode, 6 values of **Seuil** are mandatory: the min and max value for each R, B, G.
+When doing RGB mode, 6 values of **Seuil** are mandatory: the min and max value for each R, G, B.

 Theses values will be reported for **SeuilI** and **SeuilO** args in `YoloCR.vpy` script.